 A charity for cancer control

-Research - We are the leading independent funders of cancer research in Australia, granting more than $50million a year in research grants.
+Research - We are the leading independent funders of cancer research in Australia, with our research partners granting more than $70 million last year in research grants.

-Patient support - Cancer Councils coordinate a network of cancer support groups, services and programs to help improve the quality of life of cancer patients, people living with cancer, their families and carers.
+Patient support - Cancer Councils around the country coordinate a network of cancer support groups, services and programs to help improve the quality of life of cancer patients, people living with cancer, their families and carers.

-Prevention - Our early detection and prevention programs aim to help people quit smoking, protect themselves from the sun, eat healthier foods and engage in physical activity to reduce the risk of cancer.
+Prevention - Our early detection and prevention programs help people adopt healthier lifestyle choices to reduce their risk of cancer, such as quitting smoking, protecting themselves in the sun, eating a healthier diet and engaging in physical activity.

-Treatment - Our Australia-wide network of health professionals develop guidelines to provide the best evidence based treatment and care for cancer patients.
+Treatment - Our Australia-wide network of health professionals develops clinical guidelines to provide the best evidence based treatment and care for cancer patients.

-Advocacy - Cancer Council advises government on the needs of our stakeholders and provides an independent voice for improved cancer control policy based on the evidence.
+Advocacy - Cancer Council advises governments on the needs of our stakeholders and provides an independent voice for improved cancer control policy.